What Your CPA Needs (And What You Don't Have)

 When reconstruction cannot fill the gaps, the filing itself may contain assumptions or estimates that create downstream exposure.
 Amended returns — filed after the original deadline to correct errors or incorporate newly surfaced information — signal to tax authorities that the original filing was incomplete.
 While amended returns are a legitimate mechanism, the structure indicates that frequent or material amendments can elevate a filer's audit risk profile in certain jurisdictions.

 The most consequential scenario involves unfiled obligations in jurisdictions the founder did not realize were relevant.
-Foreign bank account reporting (such as FBAR in the US), controlled foreign corporation disclosures, and passive foreign investment company reporting each carry their own penalty structures.
+Foreign bank account reporting (such as FBAR in the US), controlled foreign corporation disclosures (Form 5471), and passive foreign investment company reporting (Form 8621) each carry their own penalty structures.
 The pattern suggests that these obligations often surface not during routine filing but during unrelated events — a business sale, a visa application, or a financing round — where the incomplete documentation trail becomes suddenly visible to a wider set of parties.
+For US persons abroad, FBAR reporting obligations are among the most frequently missed filings — with penalties that can exceed account balances.

 Visual: Documentation Gap Map